SmotPokin42000/420AvorionMods/README.md

 ### Variable Equipment Docks(VED)
 Version 0.1 (0.28)
 A simple mod to build upon TheDeadlyShoe's 'More Turrets at Equipment Docks'.
-Extends the original to add more of all types equips, and a bit of RNG.
+Extends the original to add more of all types of equips, and a bit of RNG.

 ### Truncated Boss Cooldowns(TBC)